BestTimesToVisit.com Logo

 transport

-Get an ICOCA card at the airport upon arrival.
-It's a rechargeable card for trains and buses, saving you time and hassle compared to buying individual tickets, especially if you plan on using public transport frequently.
-You can even use it at some vending machines and convenience stores!
+Use the ICOCA card for seamless travel on Osaka's trains and buses.
+It's rechargeable and saves you time compared to buying individual tickets, especially if you plan on using public transport frequently.
+You can even use it at some convenience stores and vending machines!

 money